Title Loans: Definitions, Risks And How They Work

 Personal Loans

 Getting a personal loan involves a prequalification, multiple credit checks and a full application before you can be approved.
 It can take 1 – 7 business days to approve your loan and disburse your funds.
-Some lending platforms, like Rocket Loans℠, can even offer same-day funding to certain applicants.*
+Some lending platforms, like Rocket Loans℠, can offer same-day funding to certain applicants.1

 Home Equity Loans Or HELOCs

-Similar to personal loans, home equity loans are lump sum installment loans you can use for almost anything.
+Similar to personal loans, home equity loans are lump-sum installment loans you can use for almost anything.
 However, you secure this loan by borrowing against the equity built up in your home, meaning your house is your collateral.
-If you fail to make your monthly payments, you can lose your home.
+If you fail to make your monthly payments, you could lose your home.

 You can also borrow against your equity with a home equity line of credit (HELOC).
 Instead of a lump sum, you’re granted a line of credit to borrow money from and repay over time.
-Again, though, your home is on the line and at risk of foreclosure if you can’t keep up with your payments.
+But again, your home is on the line and at risk of foreclosure if you can’t keep up with payments.

 Payday Loans

-Like title loans, payday loans can be approved and funded the same day you apply, and they carry few if any credit requirements, making them ideal if you have bad credit.
-These loans also don’t require any collateral.
+Like title loans, payday loans can be approved and funded the same day you apply.
+They also carry few (if any) credit requirements, making them ideal if you have bad credit, and they don’t require any collateral.

-Payday loans come with even shorter terms than title loans but have repayment periods of 1 – 2 weeks, or whenever you receive your next paycheck from your employer.
-Many payday lenders allow rollovers but with fees similarly high to title loans.
+Payday loans come with even shorter terms than title loans, but they have repayment periods of 1 – 2 weeks or whenever you receive your next paycheck from your employer.
+Many payday lenders allow rollovers but with fees similarly high as title loans.

 Credit Card Cash Advance